yuvrajsagar17/llama.c/README.md

 The .bin files contain a short header (1024 bytes) and then a stream of tokens in uint16, indicating the token ids with the GPT-2 tokenizer.
 More datasets are available in `/dev/data`.

-## discussions

-Ways of organizing development:

-// TODOs: Should be added

-## license

-// Licensed under the Apache License